vertigo-ala/docs/README.md

 This is a sample deployment of the reusable image-service container with a custom properties file.
 A custom commonui runs in a side container and image-store is played by a dedicated nginx container.

-Again docker-compose is used for local build and development.
+Again docker-compose is used for local build and testing.
 The image contains a minimal `image-config.properties` that defaults to:

 - Australia CAS login
 - Bypass CAS security